flutter/website/src/content/get-started/fwe/user-input.md

 ### Don't forget about accessibility!

-If you're building custom widgets, annotate its meaning with the `Semantics` widget.
+If you're building a custom widget, annotate its meaning with the `Semantics` widget.
 It provides descriptions and metadata to screen readers and other semantic analysis-based tools.